tmdgusya/tmdgusya/README.md

 ## Introduce 😁

-- I'm developer who loves the deep stuff of technology, stuying it's history, exploring it, and spreading it's beauty.
+- I'm a developer who loves the deep stuff of technology, studying its history, exploring it, and spreading its beauty.
-- I love the company which have good development culture, create good development culture 💕.
+- I love a company with a good development culture and creates a good development culture 💕.
-- I love to spread knowledge about programming.
+- I love to share knowledge about programming.
-- I love oop.
+- I love OOP(Objected-Oriented-Programming).
 - Real Name : **정승현(Jeong Seong Hyeon)**

 ## Contact 🔍